Distributionally Robust Optimization via Iterative Algorithms in Continuous Probability Spaces: Minimax Algorithmic Framework

-In this section, we propose an algorithm for solving the DRO problem \eqref{Problem-r} and discuss its convergence analysis.
-The concrete algorithmic framework is presented in Algorithm \ref{alg-subgdmax}.
+In this section, we present the main algorithmic framework for worst-case generation by solving the DRO problem \eqref{Problem-r} in probability space and analyze its convergence.
+The detailed iterative procedure is given in Algorithm~\ref{alg-subgdmax}.

-Here, $\partial_{\phi}$ denotes the Fr\'{e}chet subdifferential in Euclidean space, which coincides with other commonly used subdifferentials, such as the limiting and Clarke subdifferentials for weakly convex functions; see \cite{li2020understanding} for further details.
-To make the algorithm practical, the key remaining challenge is how to solve the inexact maximization step in the probability measure update of $\Q$.
-In fact, with fixed decision function $f_{\phi}$, we can consider the following equivalent transport map minimization problem (from the similar argument in \cite[Lemma A.1]{xu2024normalizing}) that
+From a computational perspective, the key challenge for practical implementation is solving the inexact maximization step in updating the probability measure $\Q$.
+In fact, with fixed decision function $f_{\phi}$, we can consider the following equivalent transport map maximization problem for non-atomic $\bP$ (from the similar argument in \cite[Lemma A.1]{xu2023normalizing}) that